cadugrillo/vessl/README.md

   --network=vessl-default vessl/vessl:latest
 ```

-- If running on Linux you can reboot and shutdown from Vessl by running this container
+#### If running on Linux, you can reboot and shutdown from Vessl by running this container
 ```
 docker run -d --name=vessl-host-control \
   --restart=always --privileged --pid=host \
   --network=vessl-default vessl/host-control:latest
 ```

-#### On your web browser navigate to: https://localhost or https://"your-ip-address"

-- default Username: master
-- default Password: cgMaster@3306